johnthad/freddev-toast/README.md

 ## Individual Demos

 These demos are on the master branch.
-The do not vary between branches.
+They do not vary between branches.

 - `template-ex.html`: A simple `<template>` example.
 - `custom-element-ex.html`: A simple custom element example with lifecycle methods.